 Thirty-four species of marine fishes have been introduced into Hawai‘ian waters and almost 60% of these have become established. ref Of the introduced marine fishes, nearly 40% were intentionally introduced as food fish, bait fish, or aquatic weed control, ref including three species of marine fishes introduced by the State as food fish: Ta‘ape (Lutjanus kasmira/blueline snapper), toau (Lutjanus fulvus/blacktail snapper) and roi (Cephalopholis argus/peacock grouper).

 Some researchers and fishers suggest that the introduction of these species has resulted in a decrease in fish abundance and associated catch of other important food fish species.
 While studies conducted to date have failed to document a strong biological impact on native fisheries in Hawai‘i from the introduction of these species, ref there is still widespread debate on this issue.
-In response, The Nature Conservancy and the University of Hawai‘i are currently conducting a “roi removal” experiment where all invasive roi have been removed from a series of reefs on Hawai‘i Island and the response of the native fish community is being tracked over time (see preliminary results).
+In response, The Nature Conservancy and the University of Hawai‘i are currently conducting a “roi removal” experiment where all invasive roi have been removed from a series of reefs on Hawai‘i Island and the response of the native fish community is being tracked over time (see results).

 Several other species were introduced in Hawai‘i, including tilapia (Oreochromis mossambicus), sardine (Sardinella marquesensis), mullet (Valamugil engeli) and goatfish (Upeneus vittatus).
 The ecological effects of these species on Hawai‘i’s native coastal and marine ecosystems are unknown, although the mullet may be displacing native mullet (Mugil cephalus) in some estuaries. ref